Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ### Install

-From a conda prompt create a named environment, set up the required channels and then install the `snl-delft3d-cec-verify` conda package:
+From a conda prompt create a named environment in which to install the `snl-delft3d-cec-verify` conda package and then set up the channels required for future updates:

 ```
 (base) > conda create -y -n snld3d --override-channels -c conda-forge -c dataonlygreater snl-delft3d-cec-verify=0.4.3